List of Doctor Who episodes (2005–2025): Series 15 (2025)

 A Christmas special aired on 25 December 2024, preceding the eight-episode fifteenth series, which premiered in April 2025.
 Millie Gibson returned as Ruby Sunday alongside new companion Belinda Chandra, played by Varada Sethu.
 Filming occurred between 23 October 2023 and 25 May 2024.
-This season was numbered as "Season 2".
-In this season, the Doctor tries to get Belinda home to 2025, but they keep getting repelled by a "sinister force".
+This series was numbered in marketing as "Season 2".
+In this series, the Doctor tries to get Belinda home to 2025, but they keep getting repelled by a "sinister force".